Projection Methods for Operator Learning and Universal Approximation: Learning Linear Projections on the Hilbert space

 \section{Learning Linear Projections on the Hilbert space}

 We now consider the particularly important example of the Hilbert space $L^2([-1,1]^n)$, which is of great importance in applications, including deep learning.
-We recall the following condition considered by Kowalski in \cite{Kow1}.
+In fact, the loss function used in deep learning problems is often the mean squared error (MSE), which corresponds to a discretized version of $L^2$ norm.